elementor/elementor-developers-docs/src/widgets/widget-dependencies.md

 # Widget Dependencies

-Some widgets dependent on custom scripts and styles for functionality and look and feel.
+Some widgets are dependent on custom scripts and styles for functionality and look and feel.

-## Define Dependencies
+## Defining Dependencies

 Inside the widget class we can enqueue required JS and CSS dependencies the following way: